Last Updated on

 Also, keep in mind that Montreal is actually an island.

 From Mount Royal, I would go to Downtown Montreal which is located about 10-15 minutes away.

-I love downtown Montreal, if you have some time in your schedule, I highly recommend you do little tour around the downtown core to fully enjoy and take in the culture.
+I love downtown Montreal, if you have some time in your schedule, I highly recommend you do a little tour around the downtown core to fully enjoy and take in the culture.

 Downtown Montreal is located about 25 minutes from Old Montreal (another place to add to your places to visit while in Montreal).